Woman placing a portafilter on a semi-automatic espresso machine

 KITCHENAID® SEMI-AUTOMATIC ESPRESSO MACHINE

-The KitchenAid® Semi-Automatic Espresso Machine is thoughtfully designed to control the most critical variables of espresso for authentic-tasting results at home while putting the shot size, grinding and tamping in your hands for the freedom to craft your perfect cup.
-The KitchenAid® Semi-Automatic Espresso Machine helps you consistently pull flavorful shots through a balance of automated processes and features designed to aid your at-home barista journey.
+KitchenAid® Semi-Automatic Espresso Machines are thoughtfully designed to control the most critical variables of espresso for authentic-tasting results at home while putting the shot size, grinding and tamping in your hands for the freedom to craft your perfect cup.
+KitchenAid® Semi-Automatic Espresso Machines help you consistently pull flavorful shots through a balance of automated processes and features designed to aid your at-home barista journey.

 Profile of KitchenAid® Semi-Automatic Espresso Machine with temperature sensors